ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Node.js vs Bun vs Deno in 2026: The Ultimate JavaScript Runtime Comparison - <a href="https://medium.com/@zenlinker/node-js-vs-bun-vs-deno-in-2026-the-ultimate-javascript-runtime-comparison-cf4c15feabee?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+When I first started building my Task Management API with Node.js, - <a href="https://medium.com/@ibrarhashmi206/when-i-first-started-building-my-task-management-api-with-node-js-1ade362083bf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chirag Garg (ZenLinker)`**
+✍️ **posted by `Ibrar Ahmad`**

-<blockquote>Discover the differences between Node.js, Bun, and Deno, including performance, security, TypeScript, and the best use cases in 2026.
+<blockquote>“Take some data, skip a few documents, and limit the result.”
 Continue reading on Medium »</blockquote>

 <h3>2.
-How I Built a True $0.00 Production Backend on Google Cloud - <a href="https://medium.com/@sriramagaram07/how-i-built-a-true-0-00-production-backend-on-google-cloud-9b68065bfa3c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why I Built Score-Based Security Middleware for Express - <a href="https://medium.com/@sandeepsharmasharma1327/why-i-built-score-based-security-middleware-for-express-028a7ffedd14?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sriram`**
+✍️ **posted by `Sandeepsharmasharma`**

-<blockquote>Avoid 9 hidden GCP money traps with this beginner guide to zero-cost Cloud Run, Docker, and GitHub Actions deployments.
+<blockquote>Web application security is often presented as a collection of individual protections:
 Continue reading on Medium »</blockquote>

 <h3>3.
-JWT Authentication Architecture: Access Tokens, Refresh Tokens, and Stateless Revocation
-By… - <a href="https://medium.com/@mw807766/jwt-authentication-architecture-access-tokens-refresh-tokens-and-stateless-revocation-by-684cdab0666d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Worker Threads vs Cluster vs Child Process: A Benchmark and a Decision Table - <a href="https://medium.com/node-depths/worker-threads-vs-cluster-vs-child-process-a-benchmark-and-a-decision-table-8e71f1c0a0e3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Emmanuel JALLAY`**
+✍️ **posted by `Manish Prasad`**

-<blockquote>Securing modern web and mobile applications requires stateless, scalable identity management.
-Rather than relying on traditional…
+<blockquote>TL;DR. cluster, worker_threads and child_process are not alternatives.
+They are layers.
+Use cluster (or replicas) for throughput across…
-Continue reading on Medium »</blockquote>
+Continue reading on Node Depths »</blockquote>

 <h3>4.
-Payment Systems: Securing Backend Webhooks & Handling Idempotency
-By Emmanuel JALLAY - <a href="https://medium.com/@mw807766/payment-systems-securing-backend-webhooks-handling-idempotency-by-emmanuel-jallay-db27cd16e749?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Let an AI Coding Agent Build a React + Node.js Application — Here’s What Happened - <a href="https://medium.com/@pavanc72/i-let-an-ai-coding-agent-build-a-react-node-js-application-heres-what-happened-a9389a9ce789?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Emmanuel JALLAY`**
+✍️ **posted by `Pavanc`**

-<blockquote>When integrating payment gateways like Stripe or Paystack, processing transactions on the server requires far more than handling frontend…
+<blockquote>For the past few months, I’ve been hearing the same thing everywhere:
 Continue reading on Medium »</blockquote>

 <h3>5.
-Building AI Agents with OpenAI Agents SDK (TypeScript) — Part 10: Durable Persistence with SQLite - <a href="https://medium.com/@shahyash1136/building-ai-agents-with-openai-agents-sdk-typescript-part-10-durable-persistence-with-sqlite-ec24f3dc8b07?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Architecting Resilient Autonomous AI Agents with Node.js & Multi-Agent Systems | MTDeveloper - <a href="https://medium.com/@mtahir27/architecting-resilient-autonomous-ai-agents-with-node-js-multi-agent-systems-mtdeveloper-d9ac8da11c47?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yash Shah`**
+✍️ **posted by `Muhammad Tahir`**

-<blockquote>Welcome to the Series
+<blockquote>Introduction & Industry Context
 Continue reading on Medium »</blockquote>

 <h3>6.
-How I Published My Own App in the Slack Marketplace (and What the Docs Didn’t Tell Me) - <a href="https://levelup.gitconnected.com/how-i-published-my-own-app-in-the-slack-marketplace-and-what-the-docs-didnt-tell-me-776e365d0426?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Let AI Build My React Project.
+Then I Found What It Was Hiding. - <a href="https://medium.com/skillstuff/i-let-ai-build-my-react-project-then-i-found-what-it-was-hiding-24266d891789?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kamil Buksakowski`**
+✍️ **posted by `Shayan Khan`**

-<blockquote>Everything I learned while building and publishing a Slack Marketplace app — from OAuth to a four-month review process.
+<blockquote>A few weeks ago, I got a project from a client.
-Continue reading on Level Up Coding »</blockquote>
+Continue reading on Skill Stuff »</blockquote>

 <h3>7.
-One Repository, Multiple Apps: Building a Modern Node.js Monorepo with Turborepo | Aashis Rijal - <a href="https://medium.com/@aashisrijal252/one-repository-multiple-apps-building-a-modern-node-js-monorepo-with-turborepo-aashis-rijal-af4c04bc5b20?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+My Node.js Docker Builds Took 6 Minutes.
+One Fix Cut It to 40 Seconds - <a href="https://aliwajdan.medium.com/my-node-js-docker-builds-took-6-minutes-one-fix-cut-it-to-40-seconds-8d744b6715e0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aashis Rijal`**
+✍️ **posted by `Ali Wajdan`**

-<blockquote>Building a Node.js Monorepo with Turborepo: A Practical Guide | Aashis Rijal
+<blockquote>Dockerizing a Node.js backend for a Flutter app looks simple until the build times pile up.
+Here’s the layer order fix that actually…
 Continue reading on Medium »</blockquote>

 <h3>8.
-Docker Compose Build: A Practical Guide to Building, Rebuilding, and Troubleshooting - <a href="https://medium.com/@priyaaryasr/docker-compose-build-a-practical-guide-to-building-rebuilding-and-troubleshooting-6710739a541c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Everything You Need to Know About Bun: A Beginner’s Guide, Migration, and Architecture - <a href="https://elvisciotti.medium.com/everything-you-need-to-know-about-bun-a-beginners-guide-migration-and-architecture-f6a72f54cb6c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Priya Aryasr`**
+✍️ **posted by `Elvis Ciotti`**

-<blockquote>Docker Compose Build: A Practical Guide with a Real Node.js Example
+<blockquote>As the JavaScript and TypeScript ecosystem grows, the developer toolchain has evolved from a collection of separate utilities toward…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Why Next.js Middleware Alone Won’t Secure Your App (2026 Security Guide) - <a href="https://medium.com/@osamacheema453/https-osamahabib-com-blog-nextjs-middleware-not-enough-to-secure-app-e7145aee6a4d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+High-Performance Shopify Theme Architecture: Launch Week Versus Month Six - <a href="https://ocontis.medium.com/high-performance-shopify-theme-architecture-launch-week-versus-month-six-15a91b73a2c6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `osama cheema`**
+✍️ **posted by ` Octavian Contis | oContis Studio`**

-<blockquote>There’s a dangerous assumption baked into a huge number of
-Next.js apps:
+<blockquote>Originally published on Liquid Based by oContis Studio.
 Continue reading on Medium »</blockquote>

 <h3>2.
-The Fiber Architecture In React Part 3: What Actually Happens When You Call setState - <a href="https://medium.com/@akshatmtiwari/the-fiber-architecture-in-react-part-3-what-actually-happens-when-you-call-setstate-402e09c554d1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Before You Upload That Recording: A Practical Privacy Checklist for Transcription - <a href="https://medium.com/@leecna2018/before-you-upload-that-recording-a-practical-privacy-checklist-for-transcription-a692089321c3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akshat Tiwari`**
+✍️ **posted by `dev truth`**

-<blockquote>Part 3 of a series on how React actually renders under the hood.
+<blockquote>Transcription often begins with a harmless-looking button: “Upload.”
 Continue reading on Medium »</blockquote>

 <h3>3.
-How to Make an AI-Generated Website Actually Production-Ready - <a href="https://kfivedrag.medium.com/how-to-make-an-ai-generated-website-actually-production-ready-51f644f6e67c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+System Design Interview: SQL vs NoSQL Is the Wrong Question - <a href="https://blog.stackademic.com/system-design-interview-sql-vs-nosql-is-the-wrong-question-ea201f34b9d6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kfivedrag`**
+✍️ **posted by `Devrim Ozcay |Production System Engineer | Founder`**

-<blockquote>How to Make an AI-Generated Website Actually Production-Ready
+<blockquote>The interviewer asks: “Would you use PostgreSQL or NoSQL?”
+You say, “It depends.”
+Congratulations.
+You have successfully said nothing.
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>4.
-We Fixed the Outage in 12 Minutes.
-The Same Failure Returned Three Weeks Later. - <a href="https://blog.stackademic.com/we-fixed-the-outage-in-12-minutes-the-same-failure-returned-three-weeks-later-2722a80c6084?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Java Application Is Out of Memory.
+The Heap May Be Innocent. - <a href="https://medium.com/javarevisited/your-java-application-is-out-of-memory-the-heap-may-be-innocent-0c31c7b0bd4e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dev Yusuf Seyitoglu`**
+✍️ **posted by `Production Systems By Devrim`**

-<blockquote>Recovery closed the incident channel; prevention died in a backlog with no owner.
+<blockquote>The pod dies with exit code 137.
+Everyone opens the JVM heap dashboard.
+Heap is at 58%.
+Now the incident gets awkward.
-Continue reading on Stackademic »</blockquote>
+Continue reading on Javarevisited »</blockquote>

 <h3>5.
-Five Services Retried the Same Timeout.
-The Database Saw 243 Requests. - <a href="https://blog.stackademic.com/five-services-retried-the-same-timeout-the-database-saw-243-requests-7fb716d4d28b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Staff Engineer Scope: “I Led the Project” Is Not Enough - <a href="https://medium.com/javarevisited/staff-engineer-scope-i-led-the-project-is-not-enough-c3496169365d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Software Interview Rules`**
+✍️ **posted by `Engineering Notes By Devrim`**

-<blockquote>Every retry policy looked conservative until the dependency graph multiplied them together.
+<blockquote>You shipped the project.
+You mentored engineers.
+You attended every architecture meeting.
+Then promotion season arrives and somebody says…
-Continue reading on Stackademic »</blockquote>
+Continue reading on Javarevisited »</blockquote>

 <h3>6.
-Every Service Was Healthy.
-The Customer Journey Was Not. - <a href="https://blog.stackademic.com/every-service-was-healthy-the-customer-journey-was-not-1422cd7a7e0c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Docker Container Is Healthy.
+The Application Inside It Is Not. - <a href="https://medium.com/javarevisited/your-docker-container-is-healthy-the-application-inside-it-is-not-2fe021b6c130?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Code With Yusuf`**
+✍️ **posted by `Devrim Ozcay | Scaling Systems & Surviving Outages`**

-<blockquote>Component dashboards stayed green because none of them measured whether a user could finish the job.
+<blockquote>Docker says healthy.
+Customers say the API is dead.
+Both can be correct — because your health check may be testing the easiest part of the…
-Continue reading on Stackademic »</blockquote>
+Continue reading on Javarevisited »</blockquote>

 <h3>7.
-From Course to Career: Why udaipur.ai Is the Right Digital Marketing Institute - <a href="https://medium.com/@udaipurdigitalmarketings/from-course-to-career-why-udaipur-ai-is-the-right-digital-marketing-institute-d139a72ba92d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Udaipur Digital Marketing`**

-<blockquote>If you’ve been searching for a good digital marketing course in Udaipur, you’ve probably noticed how many options are out there — and how…
-Continue reading on Medium »</blockquote>

-<h3>8.
-The Cache Key Was Missing One Field.
-Two Customers Shared a Checkout. - <a href="https://medium.com/@CodingPlaybook/the-cache-key-was-missing-one-field-two-customers-shared-a-checkout-139271ff648a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Coding Playbook`**

-<blockquote>The cache was fast, stable, and catastrophically correct about the wrong identity.
-Continue reading on Medium »</blockquote>

-<h3>9.
-How to Build a Production Website with Claude Code (Without the Usual AI Mess) - <a href="https://kfivedrag.medium.com/how-to-build-a-production-website-with-claude-code-without-the-usual-ai-mess-c0235ee16ecb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript Symbols, WeakMaps, and the Features You’ve Never Used - <a href="https://medium.com/@kaklotarrahul79/javascript-symbols-weakmaps-and-the-features-youve-never-used-bc39709539fa?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kfivedrag`**
+✍️ **posted by `Rahul Kaklotar`**

-<blockquote>Most people open Claude Code, type:
+<blockquote>Unlock the hidden engine powering your favorite frameworks and eliminate memory leaks for good.
 Continue reading on Medium »</blockquote>

 <br/>